 We are currently accepting applications for the UndocuMentorship Program.

-The application will be open until the end of the Fall 2017 quarter (December 8, 2017).
-Applicants will be contacted during the beginning of the Winter 2018 quarter for the interview and matching process.
-Throughout the rest of the Winter quarter, mentors will be trained and connected with their mentees.
+Applicants will be contacted for the interview and matching process.
+Mentors will then be trained and connected with their mentees.

-The UndocuMentorship Program is for students who fall under/identify with the following population(s):
+The UndocuMentorship Program is for students who fall under/identify as the following population(s):

 - AB 540 recipients